julia-actions/julia-downgrade-compat/README.md

   with:
     # Comma-separated list of packages to not downgrade.
 This should include any
     # standard libraries because these have versions tied to the Julia version.
+    # This option is only used with `mode: 'forcedeps'`.
     # Example: Pkg, TOML
     # Default: ''
     skip: ''